Updated: Jul 13

 Surrounding the vaginal canal where you need to dilate are surgical wounds.
 Wounds heal over a period of time, most often ~6 weeks, although sometimes revision is necessary 3-6 months later.
 Keep your hands off of the wound!!
 Don't try to intervene with it, even though it does not look pretty.
 The key component to healing is to keep dilating!

-***If you have any bleeding with dilation, however, make an ASAP appointment with your surgeon or call their office.
+***If you have any bleeding with dilation, however, make an appointment ASAP with your surgeon, or call their office.

 Sometimes the use of a dilator can uncover an issue at the rectum that wasn't previously seen, as the dilator is a firm, blunt tool that is penetrating the vaginal canal.
-However it is extremely rare you could cause an injury with your dilator unless you find yourself being massively aggressive.
+However it is extremely rare you could cause an injury with your dilator unless you find yourself being overly aggressive.
 If you notice any passage of gas or stool from your vagina or foul smelling discharge, call your surgeon's office.
 If you're experiencing pain as well with penetration that does not improve with pelvic floor PT, call your surgeon's office.